spiral/docs/components/views.md

 ```

 ## View Cache
-Spiral framework Stempler engine is extremelly slow compiler, to improve your project performance view component provides engines universal settings to enable and disable compilication cache, such setting is located in a view config:
+Spiral framework Stempler engine is pretty slow compiler, to improve your project performance view component provides engines universal settings to enable and disable compilication cache, such setting is located in a view config:

 ```php
 'cache'       => [